Welcome to the Felix Cabrera official website!

-Felix is featured on this great new album with Jimmy Vivino & the Black Italians.
-Click on the image above for more info about and to ORDER this great new album (off site).
+Felix is featured on this great album with Jimmy Vivino & the Black Italians.
+Click on the image above to order the album from iTunes.
 And CLICK HERE for photos from the show and a review with a preview video of this exciting performance.

 Felix’s Upcoming Gigs